udippant/base-drafts/draft-ietf-quic-recovery.md

 ## Generating Acknowledgements

-QUIC SHOULD delay sending acknowledgements in response to packets, but MUST NOT excessively delay acknowledgements of packets containing frames other than ACK.
+QWIK SHOULD delay sending acknowledgements in response to packets, but MUST NOT excessively delay acknowledgements of packets containing frames other than ACK.
 Specifically, implementations MUST attempt to enforce a maximum ack delay to avoid causing the peer spurious timeouts.
 The maximum ack delay